David Frum: Political views

 In a 2013 opinion column for CNN, Frum discussed the need for a "Plan B On Guns" because of a lack of votes in Congress for gun control legislation.
-Frum specifically urged the commissioning of a surgeon general's report on firearms health effects on individual ownership (writing that "such a report would surely reach the conclusion that a gun in the home greatly elevates risks of suicide, lethal accident and fatal domestic violence"), and he called for Senate hearings regarding the practices of firearms manufacturers.
+Frum specifically urged the commissioning of a surgeon general's report on firearms health effects on individual ownership (writing that "such a report would surely conclude that a gun in the home greatly elevates risks of suicide, lethal accident, and fatal domestic violence"), and he called for Senate hearings regarding the practices of firearms manufacturers.
 He compared these to hearings conducted in the 1990s about tobacco companies.

-In 2014, Frum analyzed the role of Edward Snowden in Vladimir Putin's publicity program.
+In 2014, Frum accused Edward Snowden of collaboration with Vladimir Putin's television networks.

-On May 15, 2017, he called on Donald Trump to resign the presidency during a time when the Trump campaign's willingness to accept Russian aid during the election brought about accusations that Trump had committed treason.
-Frum appeared on stage with Steve Bannon, Trump's former campaign CEO and White House Chief Strategist, in the November 2, 2018 edition of the Munk Debates in Toronto, ON., where they debated the future of populism in western politics.
+Frum appeared on stage with Steve Bannon, Trump's former campaign CEO and White House Chief Strategist, in the November 2, 2018 edition of the Munk Debates in Toronto, Ontario, where they debated the future of populism in western politics.

 In 2018, he wrote, "The advanced democracies have built the freest, most just, and best societies in human history.
 Those societies demand many improvements, for sure—incremental, practical reforms, with careful attention to unintended consequences.
 But not revolution.
 Not the burn-it-all-down fantasies of the new populists."

 Frum is a proponent of immigration reform, arguing that "reducing immigration, and selecting immigrants more carefully" would lead to increased economic benefits and restore "the feeling of belonging to one united nation, responsible for the care and flourishing of all its people".

+He expressed support for Israel and its right to self-defense during the Gaza war.
+In December 2023, Frum said that the Israeli response was "inevitable" and that Palestinian statehood was not the solution.